SUMMARY:

 Amplified Marketing Initiatives

 The past decade has shown a significant shift in government contracting marketing from outbound tactics to inbound-centered methodologies.
-Still, the implications of COVID-19 are accelerating that change from small to large businesses working with the federal government.
+Still, the implications of COVID-19 are accelerating the change from small to large businesses working with the federal government.

 “Disruption is an amplifier that surfaces anything already happening in a business, whether it’s weak spots, strengths, or potential opportunities.
 In other words, disruption amplifies what was already happening and what is possible.
 Using strategy to focus the generative energy caused by disruption is constructive and can progress your business beyond where you are now.”